-Users can share and discuss content of the blog, leaving review about the content as well.
-It is a very important part of the activity, should you decide to promote (and you should!) your destination or your tourism agency on such a media.
+Users can share and discuss the content of the blog, leaving reviews about the content as well.
+It is a very important part of the activity, should you decide to promote (and you should!) your destination or your tourism agency on such media.
 This kind of platform can be very useful to increase your e-reputation and visibility with good content.

 E tourism business